Black-Box Testing of Deep Neural Networks Through Test Case Diversity: Discussion and Recommendations

 \section{Discussion and Recommendations}

-We should note that our correlation results between testing criteria and faults are consistent across different datasets and DNN models.
-Based on our experiments, we show that studying the diversity of the features embedded in test input sets is more reliable to test DNNs than considering the coverage of their hidden neurons.
-In fact, we show that geometric diversity is potentially more effective than existing coverage metrics in guiding the test of DNN models.
-This metric requires neither knowledge about the model under test nor access to the training set, and is therefore a practical, black-box approach that can be used to guide the testing of DNN models.
-Though results are encouraging, we only studied geometric diversity with DNN models that take images as input.
-More experiments should be done to further assess its performance on other input data types to make our results more generalizable.
+We should note that our correlation results between testing criteria (diversity and coverage metrics) and faults are consistent across different datasets and DNN models.
+Based on our experiments, we show that studying the diversity of the features embedded in test input sets is more reliable as a basis to guide DNN testing than considering the coverage of their hidden neurons.
+We show that geometric diversity is potentially more effective than existing coverage metrics in guiding the testing of DNN models.
+This metric requires neither knowledge of the model under test nor access to the training set.
+Further, it does not require execution of the test input nor reliance on the output of the DNN model under test.
+It is therefore a practical, black-box approach that can be used to guide the testing of DNN models.
+Although the results are encouraging, we only investigated geometric diversity with DNN models using images as input.
+Further experiments should be conducted to evaluate the performance on other input data types, such as audio and text data.
+We will therefore explore appropriate feature extraction models to represent new data types with feature vectors used by our diversity metrics (mainly diversity and STD metrics, because NCD supports, by default, any data type).
+Because diversity metrics are black-box and do not depend on the type of DNN model, we also aim in future work to consider other DNN models for regression and multi-classification tasks to further generalize our results.

+In our experiments, we were surprised to see only a few significant correlations between coverage and faults across all the models and datasets we evaluated.